-3.8.
+3.9.
 Image QA

 This activity involves evaluating the reconstructed images prior to image analysis.
 It includes image criteria that are necessary to reliably meet the Profile Claim.
+This activity applies to every patient.
+Prior activities, such as Subject Handling (Section 3.6), include requirements that attempt to avoid issues mentioned here, but it is still necessary to confirm during this QA step whether or not those prior activities were successful.

-3.8.1 Discussion
+3.9.1 Discussion

-This Image QA activity represents the portion of QA performed between image generation and analysis where characteristics of the content of the image are checked for conformance with the profile.
+This Image QA activity represents the portion of QA performed between image generation and analysis where characteristics of the content of the image are checked for conformance with the Profile.
 The Image QA details listed here are the ones QIBA has chosen to highlight in relation to achieving the Profile claim.
 It is expected that sites will perform many other QA procedures as part of good imaging practices.

 The Radiologist is identified here as ultimately responsible for this activity; however sites may find it beneficial for technologists to review these details at the time of imaging and identify cases which might require repeating acquisition and/or reconstruction to address issues with patient motion or artifacts.

-Similarly, some or all of these checks may be performed at reporting time and as a result some or all of the tumor measurements may then be identified as not falling within the performance Claim of the Profile.Patient motion artifacts can manifest in a variety of ways, such as a perceptible tram tracking appearance of the bronchioles or blurring of the lung architectural contours with lung windows.
+Similarly, some or all of these checks may be performed by the radiologist at reporting time to detect whether the technologist was unsuccessful in avoiding them at acquisition time and as a result some or all of the tumor measurements may then be identified as not falling within the performance target of the Profile.

+Patient positioning variation refers to differences in patient orientation (prone, supine, decubitus, etc.) and the use of positioning wedges.
+If the patient is supine at one time point and prone at another, then the direction of gravity changes and some tumors may deform differently in a cavity, be compressed differently by other structures, or be affected by deformations of the organ in which they are sited.

+Scan Plane variation refers to differences in gantry tilt or differences in head/neck positioning.
+Since several factors that affect volumetry are not isotropic, changing the orientation of the tumor relative to the scan plane from one time point to another can increase variability.

+Patient motion artifacts can manifest in a variety of ways, such as a perceptible tram tracking appearance of the bronchioles or blurring of the lung architectural contours with lung windows.

-Dense object artifacts (both internal and external to the patient) can variably degrade the ability to assess tumor boundaries as discussed in section 3.5, resulting in poor change measures and repeatability.
+Dense object artifacts (both internal and external to the patient) can variably degrade the ability to assess tumor boundaries as discussed in section 3.6, resulting in poor change measures and repeatability.